Anchor text is an integral part of any SEO strategy.

-Search engines use it as a way to determine the relevance of a page, and it’s one of the main ways to judge the quality of a link.
+Search engines use the anchor text as a way to determine the relevance of a page, and it’s one of the main ways to judge the quality of a backlink.

 This guide will discuss what it is, the different types, and everything you should know about it.